Unique and surprising narrative twists in the Gospel of LukeWritten by Subby Szterszky

 Humour on the road to Emmaus

-The story also displays a clear sense of humour, something one might not expect at this point in the Gospel narrative.
+The story also displays a sense of humour, something one might not expect at this point in the Gospel narrative.
 These two average disciples are walking along when Jesus shows up and joins them – his identity hidden – and basically asks them what’s going on.
-One of them, Cleopas, breaks out the sarcasm and asks whether Jesus is the only person in Jerusalem who doesn’t know about the things that have been happening.
+One of them, Cleopas, breaks out the sarcasm and asks whether Jesus is the only one in Jerusalem who doesn’t know about the things that have been happening.
 Jesus wryly asks what things he’s referring to – at which point the floodgates open and the two rush to fill Jesus in, barely pausing to catch their breath.

-They conclude with a sheepish confession that they hadn’t believed the women who’d seen the angels at the Tomb and reported that Jesus was alive.
+They wrap up with a sheepish admission that they hadn’t believed the women who’d seen the angels at the Tomb and reported that Jesus was alive.
 Jesus then gently rebukes them for their reluctance to believe and explains to them everything in the Old Testament Scriptures that pertains to himself.
 The three of them have dinner together, and when Jesus breaks bread and gives thanks, they finally recognize him.
 The entire episode radiates a warm, human, lived-in atmosphere, the kind one would expect from a genuine slice of history about ordinary people.

 A revelatory snack in the upper room